 If you want to get into the details of how the different types of air purifiers remove odors and what odors they remove, keep reading, I explain all this in the rest of this post.
 I also give you extra tips on what you can do to eliminate odor in addition to running an air purifier.

 My hope is that once you get through this post, beyond knowing exactly how air purifiers can help you eliminate odors, you are also able to make the best decision on what air purifier to get for your unique situation.
+So lets start with the types of air purifiers that eliminate odors.

 Types of Air Purifiers That Eliminate Smells